waiyanwh/aws_python/README.md

 ## Notice
-aws_automation.py is all in one package for creating *VPC creating
+aws_automation.py is all in one package for creating
+* VPC creating
-*Assigning name to vpc
+* Assigning name to vpc
-*Enable public dns in vpc
+* Enable public dns in vpc
-*Creating internet gateway
+* Creating internet gateway
-*Creating routing table and public route
+* Creating routing table and public route
-*Creating subnet
+* Creating subnet
-*Creating security group
+* Creating security group
-*Generating key for instance login
+* Generating key for instance login
-*Creating instance with predefined security group *Allocation Elastic IP to instance
+* Creating instance with predefined security group
+* Allocating Elastic IP to instance